 Also, if there are any really bare patches, fall is the time to get some new grass seed germinating in these areas to ensure the new grass is ready for the following summer.

-Seeds and nutrients will have direct contact with soil through the holes you created, and you would’ve exposed the roots.
+Seeds and nutrients will have direct contact with soil through the holes you created and you will also have exposed the roots to easier water absorption.
 Together, this will help with quick seed establishment and thicker, lusher growth in your lawn.

 - Surfaces: Don’t walk on hard surfaces like concrete in these shoes.